jecki/DHParser/documentation_src/StepByStepGuide.rst

     $ cd DHParser

 The second command changes to the DHParser directory.
-Within this directory you should recognise the following subdirectories and files.
+Within this directory you should recognize the following subdirectories and files.
 There are more files and directories for sure, but those will not concern us for now::

     DHParser/            - the DHParser python packages